 What Things Should I Consider Before Choosing My Bathroom Faucets?

 Bathroom faucets tend to be the “crown jewels” in any bathroom remodel, as they now come in a wide variety of shapes and finishes, not to mention interactivity and water conservation.
 Before you choose your bathroom faucet, you will need to consider a few factors, including whether you are using an existing sink or buying a new one and where the faucet openings currently lie.
 Some of the different types and finishes of bathroom faucets include:

-- Single-hole faucets combine the spouse and mixing handles into a single lever and one sink hole.
-A center-set faucet fit standard, three-hole sinks, and may have two handles or a single lever.
+- Single-hole faucets combine the spout and mixing handles into a single lever and one sink hole.
+A center-set faucet fits standard, three-hole sinks, and may have two handles or a single lever.
 Widespread mounts have two handles and a spout, and wall mount faucets are typically used with freestanding or vessel-type sinks.

 - Faucet finishes include polished brass, satin brass, oil-rubbed bronze, copper, satin bronze, polished nickel, brushed nickel, matte black, white and chrome.

 - Other considerations for your bathroom faucet include water conservation, aerators, sanitizing features, motion-activated faucets and laminar flow technology.

 What Does the Process Look Like to Replace My Bathroom Faucets and Sinks?

 Once the bathroom faucet and sink you have chosen are on hand, your professional team from Countertops and Cabinetry by Design will give you a time frame for the remodel.
 Your old faucet and sink will be removed, then the new ones installed.
 The process is generally fairly quick and easy for our team, meaning you will not have to do without your bathroom for very long.